rudresh051/Software-Testing-Resources/API-Testing/File2_Postman_Parameters_GoogleMapsAPI.md

 passing data to an API endpoint.
 Here's the difference between them:

+## Mock Server

+The place where I put my response in the server and treat that as test Environment.
+It is a server which will have the response like real time.

 ## **Parameters**

 - **General Concept**: Parameters are a broader category that refers to any input data passed